 - Loss of life’s pleasures

 - Loss of consortium

 You can prove these losses through documentation like receipts and bills or testimony about your personal experiences related to the accident and your injuries.
 In rare situations involving extreme negligence or maliciousness, a court may also allow a jury to impose punitive damages against a defendant, to punish them for their conduct.

 Get in Touch with a New Jersey Personal Injury Attorney

 Personal injury cases can be complicated, especially if you have no experience with civil law.
 It is crucial you retain proper legal counsel in NJ before going forward with your case.

 Working with a New Jersey licensed personal injury lawyer can improve your chances of recovering fair compensation.
-Call Ostroff Injury Law today to schedule a free consultation and learn more.
+Call Ostroff Godshall Injury and Accident Lawyers today to schedule a free consultation and learn more.